Very impressive! You know, all

 Abe's Babes Oh the memories this brings back.

-documentary piece on a Toronto group that hit the big time in
+is a short documentary piece on a Toronto group that hit the

-them to be labeled a "bubblegum" group.
-In fact they
+which caused them to be labeled a "bubblegum" group.

-were anything but bubblegum, however being good looking, young
+In fact they were anything but bubblegum, however being good

 Jimi Bertucci dropped by CHUM during our 50th anniversary celebration